core-wg/oscore/draft-ietf-core-object-security.md

 2. Discard the message Code and all Outer options of Class non I and non U from the message.
 For example, ETag Outer option is discarded, Max-Age Outer option is not discarded.

 3. Retrieve the Recipient Context associated with the Token.
 Decompress the COSE Object ({{compression}}).
-If the response is a CON message and either the decompression or the COSE message fails to decode, then the client SHALL send an empty ACK back and stop processing the response.
-If the response is a NON message and any of the previous conditions appear, then the client SHALL simply stop processing the response.
+If either the decompression or the COSE message fails to decode, then go to 11.

 4. For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{sequence-numbers}}.
-If the client receives a notification for which no Observe request was sent, the client SHALL stop processing the response and, in the case of CON send an empty ACK back.
+If the client receives a notification for which no Observe request was sent, then go to 11.

 5. Compose the Additional Authenticated Data, as described in {{cose-object}}.